 Honors & Awards

-• In a recent Stanford University study on the career impact of 8 million researchers across 174 fields, I was included in the Top 1.16% among 16,581 global researchers in the field of Information Systems (broadly defined to include not only IS but also many applied areas of computer science such as software engineering, database management, distributed computing etc.) for career impact.
+• In a recent Stanford University study on the career impact of 8 million researchers across 174 fields, I was included in the Top 1.2% among 16,581 global researchers in the field of Information Systems (broadly defined to include not only IS but also many applied areas of computer science such as software engineering, database management, distributed computing etc.) for career impact.
 The study uses a total of six citation-related criteria which are compiled into a single measure, the “composite citation index” in an effort to develop a more transparent, comparable, and less error-prone approach to citation metrics.
 This index accounts for biases such as self-citations and reflects the scholars’ career-long citation impact.
 [See Ioannidis JPA, Boyack KW, Baas J (2020) Updated science-wide author databases of standardized citation indicators.
 PLoS Biol 18(10): e3000918. https://doi.org/10.1371/journal.pbio.3000918 ]

-• Co-PI on a $ 3.92 Million grant (Cybersecurity workforce development in the age of Artificial Intelligence) from the National Science Foundation.
-It is the 4th largest regular research grant ever to Georgia State University (excluding three infrastructure grants) from the NSF and the largest research grant from any source to the Robinson College of Business.
+• Co-Principal Investigator on a $ 10 Million grant (over 5 years) for establishing a Center of Excellence in Advanced Software from the U.S. Department of Defense in 2023.
+It is the largest grant ever to GSU from the Department of Defense and the largest research grant from any source to the Robinson College of Business.

 • Top Professor Award, Master of Science in Information Systems Program, August 2014.